celisej567/Sourcemod_remover/README.md

 # Sourcemod_remover
 This is a spetial program that i wrote for "a joke" with my friend that can find/delete `sourcemod` folder in _almost_ any disk in about a seconds.
+Its can be ANY sourcemod folder.
+Is it a source engine modification folder?
+Maybe some programming folder?
+HE DONT CARE!